 Upper level coursework

 As an Astronomy and Astrophysics major, you are required to take certain upper level courses in mathematics, physics, and astronomy.
-In astronomy, you will take a Modern Observational Techniques class (AST-A 305) and at least two 400 level astronomy courses from areas such as Stellar, Milky Way, and Extragalactic Astrophysics.
+In astronomy, you will take a Modern Observational Techniques class (AST-A 305) and at least two 400 level astronomy courses from areas such as Stellar, Galactic, Extragalactic and Computational Astrophysics.

 We encourage you to work with the academic advisor to discuss how the Astronomy and Astrophysics B.S. coursework will help you achieve your goals and complement your other interests.